BryanGC96/Book-Search-Engine/README.md

 To prepare the application from the root, we need to open the integrated terminal, run **"npm run install"**, and then **"npm run start"**.

 ## Usage
 To use the application, you just need to open the provided **URL**.
+Go to *'signup'* inside the navbar, and create a new user; after creating a user, you are able to search for new books to add to your list.

 ###  Links
 - GitHub Repository: